oliversarmy/oliversarmy.github.io/_posts/2015-7-10-MajoricSystem.md

 * The letter n is the first letter of nine.
 * Lower case m looks like an incomplete 8 on its side.
 * Lower case r looks like a mirror image of 7.
-* The letter j and g can have the same sound and be misspelt.
+* The letter j and g can have the same sound and are often misspelt.
 * The letter w has four lines forming it's shape.
 * The letter o looks like a 0 (same as Dominic System).
 * The letter u looks like a rounded v.